metasolidaria/metasolidaria/README.md

 ## 🎯 Mission

-To connect self-improvement with social transformation.
+To connect self-improvement with scalable social transformation.

-We believe that when personal growth meets community purpose, sustainable impact becomes scalable impact.
+We believe that when personal growth meets community purpose, sustainable impact becomes systemic impact.

 ---